marko-knoebl/slides/sections/python-data-science-3-pandas/50-changing-data-en.md

 Task:

 - Analyze the S&P 500 monthly data and determine the monthly gain / loss in percent for each month
-- What was the biggest loss / gain in a month?

 ## Computing derived data via NumPy